-The Management Company may accept full or partial subscriptions in kind at its own discretion.
+At the request of unitholders, the Management Company may accept full or partial subscriptions in kind for units at its own discretion.
 In such cases, the contribution in kind must suit the investment policy and restrictions of the relevant sub-fund.
 Such payments in kind will also be appraised by the auditor selected by the Management Company.
 The costs incurred will be charged to the relevant investor.